websights

 Starting with the airflow and aerodynamic performance, we can set up a CFD case to evaluate the quadcopter in hover mode.
 This is especially important to investigate as it thoroughly consumes the most power requirements.
 Drones in hover mode will also be in close proximity to the ground/roof or other objects and might be in confined spaces.
 Many applications will include drones entering or close to construction sites, mines, and homes for delivering packages and in urban areas where turbulence is more significant.
 Aerodynamic stability in hover mode is thus critical for the safety and overall performance of the drone and its surroundings.

 We have taken a Parasolid CAD file of a standard quadcopter and made minor adjustments by removing the landing legs and camera mounts.
 This was done to simplify the geometry.
 Using the CAD editing feature in SimScale called CADmode, we can create the external fluid domain and further edit the geometry.
 In the first instance, we created rotating zones for the rotors with a rotational speed of 10,000 rpm.
-We have selected the Subsonic analysis type in SimScale, which lends itself to rotating machinery applications The Subsonic analysis type includes a robust meshing strategy that produces an automated and robust hexahedral cell mesh, using the Cartesian meshing technique that significantly reduces mesh generation times by order of magnitude.
+We have selected the Multi-purpose analysis type in SimScale, which lends itself to rotating machinery applications.
+The Multi-purpose analysis type includes a robust meshing strategy that produces an automated and robust hexahedral cell mesh, using the Cartesian meshing technique that significantly reduces mesh generation times by order of magnitude.
 It uses a finite volume-based solver optimized to handle a wide range of flow types.
 We have applied a globally coarse mesh with refinements around the rotating zones.
 Engineers and designers who evaluate the drone in hover mode will want to know its thrust performance, rotor-rotor, and rotor-airframe interactional effects.
 Selecting the analysis type automatically creates the simulation tree, a guided workflow for completing the simulation setup and post-processing the results.
 A user can now go through and set the material properties and boundary conditions and add rotational speeds to the rotating zones.
 The rotors are made of a polymer material (PVC); the fluid is air by default.
 Further time savings can be achieved by exploiting the symmetrical nature of the drone geometry and reducing the model size.

 CAD model of a quadcopter drone ready for simulation